 Functional Genomics of Transporters: Informing Precision Medicine

 To predict the effects of genetic variation on drug response, it is critical to understand the functional effects of rare and common variants.
-I will describe functional and computational studies focused on coding region variants of OCTN2, a carnitine transporter that plays a role in human disease and drug response.
+I will describe functional and computational studies focused on coding region variants of OCT1, a transporter that plays a role in human disease and drug response.

 Mary Relling, St. Jude

 Pharmacists have long recognized that using unique patient characteristics to guide pharmacotherapy decision-making can improve drug response and mitigate drug-associated risks.
 Age, weight, and dietary habits were among the first patient-specific characteristics used to individualize pharmacotherapy.
 As technologies advanced, analytic tools that measure surrogate markers of liver and renal function, together with drug concentrations in biological fluids, were adopted to optimize therapeutic regimens.
 Cutting-edge genomic technologies are now being integrated into patient care for the selection of targeted therapies and identification of those at increased risk of poor pharmacotherapy outcomes.
 We’re excited to bring together experts who are advancing pharmacogenomics at scale through cutting edge clinical implementation, research, and education.